poll, ppoll — wait for some event on a file descriptor

 if the file descriptors was not readable, but some

-other event occurred (presumably POLLHUP
+other event occurred (presumably POLLHUP), closes the file

 descriptor.